 Craft Paper We use craft paper every time we pack our groceries in brown paper bags.
 Craft paper is also used in shipping sacks that package bulk products such as agricultural seeds and animal feeds, and in mail wrappings for magazines and catalogs.
 Craft paper is usually high in recycled fiber content, and is accepted in many recycling programs.

-Tissue and Paper Towels Approximately 5.8 million tons of tissue grades, consisting of toilet and facial tissue, paper napkins, towels, diapers, and other sanitary products are produced annually in the U.S. In 1992, approximately 3.5 million tons of scrap paper were used to make to manufacture these products.
+Tissue and Paper Towels Approximately 5.8 million tons of tissue grades, consisting of toilet and facial tissue, paper napkins, towels, diapers, and other sanitary products are produced annually in the U.S. In 1992, approximately 3.5 million tons of scrap paper was used to make or manufacture these products.
 Check labels to see which brands are made with recycled paper.

 Approximately 1.5 million tons of construction products are made each year using some recycled paper.
 These include insulation, gypsum wallboard, roofing paper, flooring, padding, and sound-absorbing materials.
 All use recycled scrap paper, yet most consumers are unaware of these building materials made with a high recycled paper content.

 Molded Products Molded paper egg cartons, fruit trays, and flower pots, as well as some industrial and construction products, are made from scrap paper that is repulped and molded into packaging.